juvalen/mongo-docker/README.md

 `docker logs -ft mongo`

-## Install Docker swarm using ansible
+## Docker swarm installation with Ansible

 Write external addresses of master and workers in `./hosts` file.
 Change shown public addresses accordingly in hosts and private addresses in `playbook.yml` to yours.